jsnyders/StringTemplate-js/README.md

 # StringTemplate v4 for JavaScript

-Under construction

-30-Jul: Apologies to anyone who downloaded the first version I added to npm.
-It does not work as is.
-It may work if you compile the pegjs grammer.
-I plan to update the version on npm soon.

-This will be a pure JavaScript implementation of [StringTemplate v4](http://www.stringtemplate.org/).
+stringtemplate-js is a pure JavaScript implementation of [StringTemplate v4](http://www.stringtemplate.org/).
-Templates will be compiled to JavaScript.
+Templates are compiled to JavaScript.
 The intent is to be fully compatible with StringTemplate syntax.
 This means that the same template processed with the same data should produce the same output when processed with the Java (reference implementation) and this JavaScript implementation.
 See below for known differences.
 The API will **not** be compatible with the Java implementation.

+# News

+## 9-Aug
+Version 0.1.1 ready for alpha testing.
+Feel free to use github Issues to report problems or make suggestions.
+Template regions not yet supported.

+## 30-Jul
+Apologies to anyone who downloaded the 0.1.0 version I added to npm.
+It does not work as is.
+It may work if you compile the pegjs grammer.
+I plan to update the version on npm soon.

-## Update 26-Jul
+## 26-Jul

 Major milestone.
 StringTemplate-js now uses itself to generate compiled templates.
 It was able to pass all unit tests without using the Java version of StringTemplate for code generation!